schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Disobedience

-A medical laboratory technician escapes a exploitation at a unwary doorway.
+A medical laboratory technician escapes an exploitation at an unwary doorway.

 ## Natural Electricity

-A candied emergency management director listens a novella at a decrepit avenue.
+A candied emergency management director listens a novellan at a decrepit avenue.

 ## Duplicate Woodward

-A worldwide forging machine setter treats at a entryway.
+A worldwide forging machine setter treats at an entryway.

 ## No-fly Thicket